AlephAlpha/Nekomata/doc/Builtins.md

 Get the minimum of a list.

 This order used in this function is different from the one used in min and max.
-It can compare two arbitrary values, not just integers or strings.
+It can compare two arbitrary values, not just numbers or strings.

 ### `maximum` (`Ṁ`, `1 -> 1`)

 Get the maximum of a list.

 This order used in this function is different from the one used in min and max.
-It can compare two arbitrary values, not just integers or strings.
+It can compare two arbitrary values, not just numbers or strings.

 ### `concat` (`j`, `1 -> 1`)